 First of let’s try starting with 3 colors.
 You need to apply the lightest color you have to the very inner crest of your eye.
 Then in the middle whatever mid-color you have put it.
 Blend it, with a separate brush.
 Then on the very outer of the crest, you apply the darkest color you have.
-Most of your eyelids should be covered in the mid-color, do not over use dark colors as that can look very bad.
+Most of your eyelids should be covered in the mid-color, do not overuse dark colors as that can look very bad.
 You should also apply the lightest color under your eyebrow a tiny bit.
 The image below shows you the areas you need to apply them to.
-White is lightest, gray is mid-color, and black is darkest.
+White is the lightest, gray is mid-color, and black is the darkest.
 Don’t forget to blend them, that is the most important part.

 There are many great videos about how to apply eyeliner correctly, you might wanna look at those.
 If you have a liquid one, you can do this step after putting on false lashes.
 The tricky part about applying eyeliner is to get them equal to each other and this is only achievable by practice really.
-I recommend starting with the tail, then working towards the inner upper crest, and lastly doing the lower lashline, if you have a dip liner, you might also want to apply to the waterline.
+I recommend starting with the tail, then working towards the inner upper crest, and lastly doing the lower lashline, if you have a dip liner, you might also want to apply it to the waterline.

 Eyelash Curler (Optional)